middlebury/styleguide/_editorial/c.md

 `He brought bread, potatoes, green beans, and butterscotch.`

-However, do not use a comma if “and” is replace by an ampersand:
+However, do not use a comma if “and” is replaced by an ampersand:

 `He teaches biology, chemistry & law.` (Avoid this use of ampersand if possible.)

 **Commencement**

-**commonly confused words, a few** (more problematic words may be found in Chicago Manual of Style, pages 262–300)
+**commonly confused words, a few** (more problematic words may be found in _Chicago Manual of Style_, pages 262–300)

 |Wrong|Correct|
 |---|---|